Chapter 01

 Portfolio expansion

-Three new products in one year: QRLynx (free QR code generator with AI-driven analytics), Lebseh (print-on-demand for the Arab creator economy, beta), CVPoet (AI-assisted resume builder, beta).
+Two new brands in one year: Lebseh (a trendy unisex fashion ecommerce store, Jordan-first, cash on delivery, free shipping over 25 JOD) and CVPoet (AI-assisted resume builder, beta).
 The expansion happened on the same hosting stack, the same engineering team, the same operating principles.
 No new headcount; capacity came from streamlining how we ran the existing products.

 7. 2026